 Please note, you need to replace 188.8.131.52 with the actual IP address of your CentOS VPS.
 If you are not sure what the IP address of your server is, you can execute the following command to find it out:

 ip addr show

-A good way to start using Express is to visit the official web site at http://expressjs.com/.
+A good way to start using Express is to visit the official Express website.
 There you can find more information about how to use this NodeJS web application framework to build single-page, multi-page or hybrid web applications.

-Of course you don’t have to do any of this if you use one of our Linux VPS hosting services, in which case you can simply ask our expert Linux admins to install NodeJS and Express for you.
+Of course you don’t have to install Express.js on CentOS if you use one of our CentOS Optimized VPS hosting services, in which case you can simply ask our expert Linux admins to install Node.js and Express.js for you.
 They are available 24×7 and will take care of your request immediately.

 PS.
 If you liked this post, on how to install Express.js on CentOS, please share it with your friends on social networks or simply leave a reply below.
 Thanks.